Infrastructure

 Thiruvananthapuram International Airport

-Thiruvananthapuram International Airport located in the city of Thiruvananthapuram in Kerala.
-Established in 1932, it is the first airport in the State of Kerala.
-Thiruvananthapuram International Airport operates two terminals that feature; Terminal-1 that manages domestic flight operations, except for Air India flights and Terminal-2 that manages all international flight operations as well as all domestic flights by Air India.
-The airport has a single runway that is 11,178 feet (3,407m) long.
-Thiruvananthapuram International Airport spread over an area of 700 acres (280ha) is the second busiest airport in Kerala and the fourteenth busiest in India.
-International operations of the airport are mostly to Middle Eastern and South Asian countries.
+Thiruvananthapuram International Airport, established in 1932, is the first airport in Kerala.
+The Airport operates through two terminals that feature Terminal 1 that manages domestic flight operations, except for Air India flights and Terminal 2 that manages all international flight operations as well as all domestic flights by Air India.
+The airport has a single runway that is 11,178 feet (3,407 meter) long.
+The Thiruvananthapuram International Airport, spread over an area of 700 acres (280 ha), is the second busiest airport in Kerala and the fourteenth busiest in India.
+International operations of the airport are mostly to Middle Eastern and South Eastern countries.

 Water Transport